thschleicher/weblogic-buildpack/docs/container-wls.md

 * Configure a single server default WebLogic Domain.
 Configuration of the domain and subsystems would be determined by the configuration bundled with the application or the buildpack.

 * JDBC Datasources and JMS services are supported with domain configuration options.
+WebLogic Server can use a non-XA JDBC datasource to also store [Transaction Logs] [].

 * WebLogic Server can be configured to run in limited footprint mode (no support for EJB, JMS, known as WLX mode) or in full mode.